MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-driver-verification-log.md

    - Arm64

   > [!NOTE]
-  > Do not include ".sys" as part of your driverName string.
+  > Don't include ".sys" as part of your driverName string.

 1. Inspect the DVL to ensure that it was generated correctly.

 This usage is primarily intended for generating DVLs with CodeQL results, but can also be used for SDV and CA results.

+## Release notes

+The most current information about the Code Analysis tool, Static Driver Verifier, and the driver verification log, is in the WDK release notes on the [Windows Driver Kit (WDK) download page](https://go.microsoft.com/fwlink/p/?linkid=254897).

 ## Related topics